System Design Space

 Читать обзор

-Managing device tokens is a critical part of the system.
-Tokens can change, devices can go offline, users can have multiple devices.
+Device-token management is a critical part of the system.
+Tokens can change, devices go offline, and one user often owns several devices and client applications.

 ColumnTypeDescription